 Operations Research came into its own during the Second World War, when it became apparent that many problems of scheduling and deployment of resources, which had previously been managed intuitively, could be quantitatively modelled and solved analytically.
 Since the war, operations research techniques and models have been applied in an ever-increasing variety of industries, from finance to healthcare to government.
-The modern manager can no longer rely on seat-of-the-pants judgement, but must take a scientific approach to decision making.
+The modern manager can no longer rely on seat-of-thepants judgement, but must take a scientific approach to decision making.
 Much of today's industrial engineering activity is the application of management science in support of decision making at all levels of any organisation.
+Design, develop and use simulation models for improved decision making.